 Sugar-Free Chocolate Bites are so delicious!
-A simple 4-ingredient recipe that makes the best sugar-free chocolate!
+A simple 4-ingredient recipe that makes the best refined sugar-free chocolate!
 Add your favorite toppings if desired!

 I set out to find the best sugar-free chocolate out there.
 I tried a few recipes.
 The first one was ok but not that great.
 I found a better recipe and over time I perfected this recipe and liked it so much that now that I’m not taking a sugar break it’s still my go-to afternoon chocolate fix!
 (Note: The chocolates just look melty in this picture because I took this picture in 100 F degree weather.)

 All you need to do is melt coconut oil then whisk in cocoa powder, maple syrup, and vanilla extract.
 Then set it up in the freezer and it’s ready to enjoy!
 I use mini paper cup liners but you could also use this heart-shaped mold, small square mold, gem-shaped mold, or even an 8×8 dish lined with foil then remove and cut the chocolate into bite-size pieces.

 I love this chocolate just plain but it’s also fun to add toppings!
 Above are some of my favorite toppings.
-My top 3 are peanut butter, almonds, and craisins.
+My top 3 are peanut butter, almonds, and raisins.